Key West Travel Guide is here to help you have a fantastic vacation while getting the most out of every vacation dollar. We LOVE our little island!

 But watch out for the factory art galleries whose merchandise is often mass produced – and their salespeople a little too slick.
 Most of these galleries rely on warm lighting, hidden prices, a private room to view artwork, and a well-rehearsed sales pitch.
 Novice art buyers and the tipsy can easily be taken.
 We question the motives of any gallery that does not display prices.
 Be especially wary of salesmen mentioning appreciating value & price, offering big savings, or expressing urgency that a “limited-edition” is running out.

-Solution: Here are a few reputable galleries we recommend: Lucky Street Gallery (re-opening on White Street), Key West Art Center (on Front Street), Gingerbread Square Gallery (upper Duval Street), Greene Street Gallery (on Greene Street), and Salt (on Fleming Street).
+Solution: Here are a few reputable galleries we recommend: Lucky Street Gallery (re-opening on White Street), Key West Art Center (on Front Street), Gingerbread Square Gallery (upper Duval Street), Greene Street Gallery (on Greene Street), Salt (on Fleming Street), Gildea Gallery (on Southard Street), and 7 Artists & Friends Gallery (on Simonton Street)

 1. Cosmetic Shops – The latest and most audacious tourist traps in Key West are cosmetic shops that have popped up on Duval Street.
 Pushy salespeople stand at the entrance handing out samples and launching into a sales pitch to anyone nearby.
 The face lotions are wildly expensive.
 One store touts diamonds as a key ingredient in face cream.
 Another gold.
 Another caviar.
 Salespeople make wild claims, spout quackery, and have been accused of emitting creepy vibes (women have complained to the city about being touched by the salesmen).
 They are unrelentingly aggressive.